Veeraarun/Taco_shop/README.md

 ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ Refrenced in W3Schools

 NOTE:
 ‎ ‎ ‎ ‎ This site is not my own design.
 This is the project in HTML course by FreeCodeCamp.org by Dave Gray.
-He showed the photos of the this site and i replicate it into a code.
-He also showed the code last but i did'nt seen it.
-All the codes are written by me.
+He showed the photos of the this site and I re-created it.